bengala-tech/ember-search-ui/README.md

 ### This repo comes with a handy example, look at examples/sandbox.

 Running the example locally, clone the repo,
+`cd ember-search-ui`,
 `yarn install`,
 `cd ember-search-ui/examples/sandbox`,
 `ember s`